 Just select a company that you’re somewhat familiar with as a customer, either directly or indirectly.
 For this example, I’ll talk about Herman Miller (MLHR), a company that produces office furniture, including the exquisite Aeron chair.

-Here are a few big things to look for:
+Here are three big things to look for:

-Once you’ve invested some time in this, put it on the back burner for a month.
+Once you’ve invested some time in doing this research, put it on the back burner for a month.
 Check in on the company news about once a week and see if there’s been any big change, but let it slide for several weeks.